Ke'Bryan Hayes Player Props: Pirates vs. Cubs

 Ke'Bryan Hayes At The Plate

-- Hayes is batting .261 with 15 doubles, five triples, four home runs and 15 walks.
+- Hayes has 15 doubles, five triples, four home runs and 15 walks while hitting .256.

-- Hayes has reached base via a hit in 41 games this season (of 62 played), and had multiple hits in 17 of those games.
+- Hayes has picked up a hit in 43 of 66 games this year, with multiple hits 17 times.

-- He has hit a home run in 6.5% of his games this year, and 1.5% of his plate appearances.
+- He has gone deep in four games this season (6.1%), leaving the park in 1.4% of his trips to the plate.

-- Hayes has an RBI in 14 of 62 games this year, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in five contests.
+- In 22.7% of his games this season, Hayes has had at least one RBI.
+He's picked up more than one in 12.1% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.